|

 you worked with LJW

-Yes, it was - under terribly difficult circumstances.
-I was doing
+- under terribly difficult circumstances.
+I was doing things with

-things with that system that it really wasn't designed to do.
-There
+that system that it really wasn't designed to do.
+There were many

-were many workarounds that needed to be literally invented - our
+workarounds that needed to be literally invented - our chief engineer,

-made it work.
 The equipment was truly primitive by today's standards.
+The main

-The main music sources were several of the infamous Instacarts,
+music sources were several of the infamous Instacarts, that had

-that had 4 rows of 12 cartridge bays apiece - and each set of 12
+4 rows of 12 cartridge bays apiece - and each set of 12 cartridge

-cartridge bays was powered by one common capstan - a recipe for
+bays was powered by one common capstan - a recipe for disaster,

-disaster, given the high rate of cartridge tear-ups.
-And tear up,
+given the high rate of cartridge tear-ups.
+And tear up, they did

 |